This list of cities and towns are where the Syriac people lived in ancient and modern times

 Hafar: a village in the province of Homs, about 5 km south of Saddad.

-Halbun: A town about 20 km north of Damascus
+Halbun: An ancient village about 20 km north of Damascus, Syria

 Hamah: A city in Syria